 What good would a VC be if they cannot provide relevant consensus?

 An emerging VC just needs to follow in these footsteps.

 7. Emotional Intelligence

 It is true that a VC has to look at the demographics of a company from a logical angle as much as possible because it is a matter of taking a grave risk.
 However, if every decision is made this way, it can be detrimental to the persona and the fame of the VC.

 Having subtle emotional intelligence and taking time to observe the emotions of others can take the VC to new heights.
-In fact, according to the ICC Workforce Trends Survey of 2020, emotional intelligence is among several must-have skills that leaders must possess in 2021 to succeed.
+In fact, according to the ICC Workforce Trends Survey of 2020, emotional intelligence is among several must-have skills that leaders must possess to succeed.

 Opposition is the major drawback of investing.